 Now, let’s get to my list of reasons why most traders lose money…

 #1) They Don’t Understand How the Stock Market Works

 Why walk when you can run?

-If that’s your mentality, chances are that you never bothered to learn how the stock market really works, before you started trading.
+If that’s your mentality, chances are that you didn’t bother to learn how the stock market really works before you started trading.

-Listen, I’m all for diving in and going for it.
-It’s important to have that bravery and, to a certain degree, that type of bravado.
+Listen, I’m all for diving in and going for it — with a plan.
+It’s important to have some bravery and bravado.

-But, if you really want to make consistent money in the stock market, you’re going to have to invest more time in learning stock trading rules, like these, before you’re going to see reliable returns.
+But if you want to find consistency in the stock market, you’re going to have to invest some time in learning stock trading rules first.

 - Take the time to learn how to trade stocks.

 - Apply to join my Trading Challenge.